 - Value-based pricing.
 Different prices are set for different market segments based on the value each segment receives from the product or service.

 - Cross-benefits pricing.
-Prices are set at or below cost for one product in a product line, but relatively high for another item in the line which servers as a direct complement (e.g., certain brands of cameras and film).
+Prices are set at or below cost for one product in a product line, but relatively high for another item in the line which serves as a direct complement (e.g., certain brands of cameras and film).

 Cost-based strategies include: